Harshit-tech9/ragURL/README.md

 ## Conclusion
 URLinsights demonstrates the potential of RAG systems for URL content analysis.
 The current implementation provides robust functionality for content extraction and analysis, while the proposed improvements outline a path for enhanced capabilities, performance, and scalability.

----

-## Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.